-Entirely dedicated to mosaic, of which Ravenna is one of the world capitals, the TAMO MUSEUM – ALL THE ADVENTURE OF MOSAIC offers a comprehensive journey in the history of this ancient art.
+Entirely dedicated to mosaic, of which Ravenna is one of the world capitals, the TAMO MUSEUM offers a comprehensive journey in the history of this ancient art.

-  Tamo is not just a museum strictly speaking, but rather a fascinating journey.
+Tamo is not just a museum in the strict sense, but rather a fascinating journey.
 It takes you to wonder and get to know this ancient, thousand-year old art.

 The Church of San Nicolò

 Built around the second half of the 13th century on a former 8th-century old oratory, the building has undergone a series of works that even changed its intended use over time.

 In 1866, the church was deconsecrated; in 1921, it became a military garage; and lastly, in 1983, it became a municipal property.